-This article is an edited transcript of Spitfire Pilot with Mary Ellis on Dan Snow’s History Hit, first broadcast 26 July 2018.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of Spitfire Pilot with Mary Ellis available on History Hit TV.

 Being a girl in a job away from your family was quite exciting.
 All us girls were together from first thing in the morning, and we were all terribly excited waiting for the list of aeroplanes to come out saying where we’d be flying and so and so.

 We didn’t know until that moment what we were flying or where we were going, which was strange but lovely, and terribly exciting.